Update: We’ve created Eventbrite’s COVID-19 Safety Playbook for Events. Click here to read the guide.

 The law does not expect you to able to anticipate unforeseeable risks, but it’s worth collaborating with your team for the risk assessment, as they may notice things that are not obvious to you.

 You should also work closely with your event suppliers, such as caterers, marquee and AV companies, asking to see their own risk assessments and method statements so you can mitigate risk together.
 Where appropriate, you should also involve the local authority and emergency services.
-For more guidance on creating and completing risk assessments, visit the HSE website.
+For more guidance on creating and completing risk assessments, check out our COVID-19 Safety Guide or visit the HSE website

 Create an emergency plan